-- 1. The dean will make decisions in individual cases not covered or insufficiently covered by these regulations. - 2.
-In individual cases of extreme unfairness, the Examination Board or the dean is authorised to make an exception to the provisions of these regulations in favour of a student.
+- 1. In individual cases not or insufficiently covered by these regulations, the dean will decide. - 2.
+In individual cases of extreme unfairness, the Examination Board or the Dean will be entitled to make an exception to the provision of these regulations in favour of a student.